Sheng (instrument): Tenor

-The tenor sheng (次中音笙 (Cìzhōngyīn Shēng)) is a 36-reed sheng with a tenor range of G2 to F5 that sound one octave lower than soprano sheng, and primarily uses the tenor clef or treble clef (octave down), and at times the bass clef.
+The tenor sheng (次中音笙 (Cìzhōngyīn Shēng)) is a 36-reed sheng with a tenor range of G2 to F♯5 or F2 to E5 that sound one octave lower than soprano sheng, and primarily uses the tenor clef or treble clef (octave down), and at times the bass clef.
 This variant tends to have a warmer and richer timbre, despite being less common than its alto counterpart.
 They are sometimes made with more reeds to cover the alto sheng's range as well, and also come in 2 form factors (pai sheng and bao sheng).

 Bass

 The bass sheng (低音笙 (Dīyīn Shēng)) is usually a 32-reed sheng with a bass range of C2 to G4, and primarily uses the bass clef.